 Data set

-Usually, in churn prevention cases, the number of clients that abandon your company (positives) is a lot lower than those who continue being your customers (negatives).
-But, unfortunately, that means the data is not well balanced, which can complicate the data analysis and make the predictive model tend to always predict negative results.
+Usually, in churn prevention cases, the number of clients who leave your company (positives) is much lower than those who remain your customers (negatives).
+Unfortunately, this means the data is not well-balanced, which can complicate data analysis and cause the predictive model to predict negative results consistently.

 Given the complex nature of customer churn, we can assume that there is not just a single variable with a very high logistic correlation to our target.